RexManglicmot/multimodal_audio_visual_correct/README.md

 * **PR AUC (Fall)** – Area under the precision–recall curve for the fall class; especially informative when falls are relatively rare.
 * **TP / FP / FN / TN** – Confusion matrix counts: true positives (correct falls), false positives (non-falls flagged as falls), false negatives (missed falls), and true negatives (correct non-falls).

+### Which Metrics Matter and Why?

+Yeah, fair — that paragraph was still too “textbook-y.”
+Let’s make it **very explicit**: *what do we actually care about in the hospital, and which metric represents that*?

+Here’s a better version you can paste under **“Which metrics matter and why?”**:

+---

+### Which metrics matter and why?
+In a real hospital deployment, the goal is **not** “get the highest accuracy number.”
+The goal is:

+1. **Don’t miss real falls** (patient safety).
+2. **Don’t spam staff with useless alerts** (avoid alarm fatigue).

+Those two goals map almost directly to:

+* **Recall (Fall)** – *Of all true falls, how many did we catch?*

+  * This matters because a missed fall (false negative) can mean an unwitnessed injury or delayed care.
+  * Clinically, **high recall is non-negotiable**: we’d rather slightly over-alert than miss a patient on the floor.

+* **Precision (Fall)** – *Of all the clips we flagged as falls, how many were really falls?*

+  * This matters because every false positive is an unnecessary alert.
+  * If precision is low, nurses get bombarded with alarms and start ignoring them (**alarm fatigue**).

+Because we care about **both** “catch almost all falls” (recall) **and** “don’t cry wolf all the time” (precision), I use:

+* **F1 (Fall)** as a **single summary metric** – it is only high when **both precision and recall are high**, so it reflects a good trade-off between safety and alarm burden.
+* **PR AUC (Fall)** instead of just ROC AUC – PR AUC directly measures how **precision and recall behave across thresholds**, which is more meaningful when falls are relatively rare.
+ROC AUC can look good even for models that still generate many useless alerts; PR AUC penalizes that more honestly.

+In contrast, **accuracy** can be very misleading here: if falls are rare, a model that almost always predicts “non-fall” can have high accuracy while being **clinically useless**.
+That’s why, for this project, I treat **F1 (Fall), recall, precision, and PR AUC** as the metrics that actually matter for patient care.

 ### Performance
 | Mode       | Loss  | Accuracy | F1 (Fall) | Recall (Fall) | Precision (Fall) | ROC AUC (Fall) | TP | FP | FN | TN |